microsoft/pxt/docs/blog/online-learning.md

 ## Live Streaming from the MakeCode team

-To help families with school closures, the MakeCode team will be streaming daily on how to learn coding using MakeCode editors.
+To help families with school closures, the MakeCode team will be streaming daily, Monday through Friday, on how to learn coding using MakeCode editors.
 All streams will be recorded and available in the [MakeCode YouTube Channel](https://www.youtube.com/channel/UCye7YlvFUUQ1dSy0WZZ1T_Q).

-* 09:00AM PST - **micro:bit** - live stream at https://aka.ms/makecodemicrobitstream
+* 09:00AM PST Mon-Fri - **micro:bit** - live stream at https://aka.ms/makecodemicrobitstream
-* 10:30AM PST - **Minecraft EDU** - live stream at https://aka.ms/makecodeminecraftstream
+* 10:30AM PST Mon-Fri - **Minecraft EDU** - live stream at https://aka.ms/makecodeminecraftstream
-* 01:00PM PST - **Arcade** - live stream at https://aka.ms/makecodearcadestream - [Forum](https://forum.makecode.com/t/news-remote-learning-with-the-makecode-team/1399)
+* 01:00PM PST Mon-Fri - **Arcade** - live stream at https://aka.ms/makecodearcadestream - [Forum](https://forum.makecode.com/t/news-remote-learning-with-the-makecode-team/1399)

 ## MakeCode Arcade